-Here is a statement which I used a few years ago before beginning a weekly time of Advent readings on the Lord’s Day.
+Here is a statement that I used a few years ago before beginning a weekly time of Advent readings on the Lord’s Day.
 In our church, I also introduced the lighting of the Advent candle.
 Both of these things are done in my home.
 I have sought to focus the hearts of our children on Christ in this way.
-And since I think the pastor is really a father (relational, not authoritative, as Stott reminds us) of a congregation, not a CEO, I felt this was the way I wanted to lead Jesus’ children back to Him during the season of Advent.
+And since I think the pastor is a father (relational, not authoritative, as Stott reminds us) of a congregation, not a CEO, I felt this was the way I wanted to lead Jesus’ children back to Him during the season of Advent.

 I offer these readings to you with references and resources at the conclusion.
 I begin with a statement I used on celebrating Advent.

-Returning to the seasons marking the life of Jesus our Lord helps us to order discipleship on a cycle of Scripture
+Returning to the seasons marking the life of Jesus our Lord helps us to order discipleship on a cycle of Scripture.

 Our Worship of Jesus Christ in Advent

-Presbyterians and other churches coming out of the Reformation have historically recognized the value of the Church Year, without feeling obliged to following it in their services slavishly.
+Presbyterians and other churches coming out of the Reformation have historically recognized the value of the Church Year without feeling obliged to follow it in their services slavishly.
 Many in the Reformed churches have singled out Advent and Christmas, Easter and Pentecost as major movements in the life of our Lord and His Church that are helpful in the devotional life of our churches.
 In that spirit, our Women in the Church have decorated our sanctuary for this special time.
 The Senior Pastor has prepared a series of special messages on the Advent of Jesus Christ.
 And we begin our services with a lighting of the Advent Candle.
 Our assistant pastors have sought out individuals and families representing the life of our congregation to observe this time before each service in Advent and on Christmas Eve.
 The lighting of these candles reminds us of the promise that a Light would come to the World:

 “The One who came still comes.
 The One who spoke still speaks.”